MikkelDK/servercreatorTS3/README.md

 + When Server Created Show Name

 - To Do List:
--- Add reCAPTCHA Verification
+-- Add reCAPTCHA Verification (Fixed)

 + Edit data/config.php
-+ And Test.
++ And Enjoy.

 Changelog.